Sonia-96/MyStudyNotes/Java&Web/Java.md

    - java don't use pointers, only use reference
      - difference between pointers & reference? https://www.tutorialspoint.com/what-is-difference-between-a-pointer-and-reference-parameter-in-cplusplus

-4. Garbage collection: Java scans memory on a regular basis to find non-accessible heap memory, and then automatically frees it
+4. **Garbage collection**: Java scans memory on a regular basis to find non-accessible heap memory, and then automatically frees it

 5. compilation